-The Piedras y Pájaros and Postal Parks were designed and constructed by Tenaja Holdings to develop a strong sense of community and to improve the quality of life in downtown La Paz.
+The Piedras y Pájaros and Postal Parks were designed and constructed by Tenaja Holdings to help develop a strong sense of community and improve the quality of life in downtown La Paz.

-The purpose of these pocket parks is to stimulate business, enhance public enjoyment and create a thriving community.
-By providing attractive, safe spaces where various activities can take place, people are drawn together to meet, talk and relax.
+These pocket parks aim to attract people, stimulate business, and contribute to creating a thriving community.
+By providing attractive, safe spaces where various activities can take place, people spontaneously come together to meet, talk and relax.
 We invite you to do the same, drop by, admire the artwork and perhaps take in a concert or reading.

 Piedras y Pájaros Park

 The Piedras y Pájaros Park is located in historical downtown La Paz on Constitución between Madero and Belisario Dominguez.
 Inaugurated on April 13, 2012, this relaxing space is open to the public from 8am to 8pm in summer, and 7am to 6pm in winter.